devisscher/sudoku-solver/README.md

 # Sudoku Solver

 Welcome to Sudoku Solver.
 This app was built to demonstrate the use of a backtracking algorithm in JavaScript.
-It was built using Angular.
+It was built using Angular(4.4.4).
 To add or change the puzzles provided, edit `src/app/data/mock-sudoku.ts` file.
 The app takes an array of sudoku objects like the following.

 ```
 // src/app/data/mock-sudoku.ts